finos/InnerSource/docs/get-involved.md

 ## SIG Meetings

-SIG meetings are monthly, and are announced via the [mailing list](#mailing-list).
+SIG meetings happen every two weeks, and are announced via the [mailing list](#mailing-list).
 The agenda and minutes are captured as GitHub issues on [the SIG GitHub repo](https://github.com/finos/innersource).
 This is a great place to find the details of